 Trauma comes in many forms.
 Amy’s trauma is this: she’s never as good as Amazing Amy, her parent’s fictional daughter.
 “Never as good as.”
 That’s crushing to a child.
 Now, she watches for this everywhere.
 Expecting it.
 Hiding her fears beneath a beautiful, cool, veneer.
 Untouchable: because Amazing Amy is what Amy is supposed to be and, in her parent’s eyes, never really is.

 Clue 2: Can’t Complain: Can She?

 How can she possibly complain?
 They’ve given her everything money can buy, plus a trust fund.
 Let’s not mention that these self-absorbed parents blow their money and take hers back.
 She never shows her anger … in fact, she isn’t really in touch with it.
 She thinks she has it all under control.
 She was invisible to her parents.
 Now she makes her feelings invisible.
 Gone.

 Clue 3: Girl Already Gone

 From childhood, she’s played her part well.
 Good loving daughter.
 Who takes a backseat to Amazing Amy.
 Does what’s asked of her.
 She banishes her neediness.
-She banishes her anger.
-She just smiles.
+And. she banishes her anger.
+Amy just smiles.
 She’s Cool Girl.
 That’s what she wants to be.
-That’s what she is.
+Yes, that’s what she is.
 That is … until she allows herself to fall in love.